wansenai/mybatis/README.md

 So far, we have only implemented some flexible conditional wrappers for summer-mybatis.
 We are developing the mapping of XML files and supporting Oracle database driver.
 If you have any interests and ideas, please submit to PR or contact me.

-I have been working hard and are looking for various contributions.
-Look forward to your help!
+We looking for various contributions.
+Look forward to your contributions!